entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 A. 27.
 Central plate forms the margin of orbit: (0)absent; (1)present.

+A. 28.
+The posterior margin of the skull roof significantly overlapped by the anterior-most median plate of the trunk shield: present (0), absent (1).
+> Zhu *et al*.
+(2019), Character 7.

+> - Zhu *et al*.
+(2019): "The exact homology between these bones is not well established.
+However, it is possible to distinguish two types of median contact relationship between the skull roof and trunk shield: (i) no significant overlap, such as nested brachythoracid arthrodires with large nuchal gap; (ii) skull roof strongly overlapped by the trunk shield, normally with a posteriorly convex nuchal plate but not necessarily so, as in antiarchs, *Qilinyu*, *Silurolepis* and some petalichthyids and ptyctodonts.
+In petalichthyids such as *Eurycaraspis*, the overlapped area is well defined laterally from the rest of the skull roof and is named the posterior descending lamina."
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.